kylelangford/primer-css/README.md

 ### REM

-Function to convert pixels to REMs, use this for font sizing
+Function to convert pixels to REMs, use this for font sizing.

 #### Suggested Use: Font-Sizing